Raunak-Sarmacharya/kcn-seniors-docs/docs/custom-development/functions-php.md

 3. **Emergency Access System**: Hidden backup administrator account
 4. **ACF Integration**: Volunteer skill management and task requirements

+**Theme Foundation:**
+These custom functions are built on top of the **Hello Biz theme** - a lightweight, performance-optimized WordPress theme that provides a clean foundation for custom development without interfering with the complex plugin stack used by KCN Seniors.

 ## Event Protection System

 ### CSS Injection for Content Protection

 **Function**: `hide_event_details_for_subscriber_and_guest()`

-This function injects CSS into the page head to selectively hide EventPrime venue elements from non-members:
+This function injects CSS into the page head to selectively hide EventPrime venue elements from non-members.
+This CSS-based approach works like actual access control by concealing sensitive information:

 ```php
 function hide_event_details_for_subscriber_and_guest() {